SoftwareAG/sag-unattended-installations/04.support/images-generator/readme.md

 All prerequisite files are in mentioned in the file .env_example.

 1. Procure prerequisite Software AG files
-2. Copy .env_example into .env
+2. Copy `EXAMPLE.env` into `.env`
-3. Modify .env to point to your local Software AG files
+3. Modify `.env` to point to your local Software AG files and change the relevant options
 4. run the following command (also written in run.bat)

 ```sh